YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

 > epidemio_multibar.txt: descreptive statistics showing the distribution of sequences according to the isolation source

-# Jplace file used in the paper are available from the following links:
+# Jplace file used in the paper are available from the following links

 > cox1 tree: https://itol.embl.de/tree/1095222034364991637522955